MRA E-Invoicing: Complete Guide for Mauritius Businesses

 Step-by-step: how to become compliant

-4. Start issuing invoices through the EBS.
+- Start issuing invoices through the EBS.
+Every receipt is automatically fiscalised.

-6. File your quarterly VAT return on the MRA portal as usual.
+- File your quarterly VAT return on the MRA portal as usual.

 Read our guide to MRA fiscalisation, how the MRA hash chain works, MRA offline mode requirements, and MRA credit note rules.
 For VAT filing see our Mauritius VAT guide.
+Browse the Codeblix blog for more guides on every aspect of MRA e-invoicing.

 Key points

-• All VAT-registered businesses in Mauritius must comply with MRA e-invoicing
+- ✓ All VAT-registered businesses must comply

 FAQ